The Razr is back, and it's now the most exciting foldable phone

 Updated at 8:05 a.m. and 3:18 p.m.
 PT on Nov 14.

-Discuss: Motorola's foldable Razr: How a flip phone icon went from retro to flexible
+Discuss: Motorola Razr: How a flip phone icon got a foldable makeover

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.